rust-lang/rustfmt/Contributing.md

 Having a strong test suite for a tool like this is essential.
 It is very easy to create regressions.
 Any tests you can add are very much appreciated.

-The tests can be run with `cargo test`.
+The tests can be run with `cargo make test`.
 This does a number of things:
 * runs the unit tests for a number of internal functions;
-* makes sure that rustfmt run on every file in `./tests/source/` is equal to its associated file in `./tests/target/`;
+* makes sure that rustfmt run on every file in `rustfmt-core/rustfmt-lib/tests/source/` is equal to its associated file in `rustfmt-core/rustfmt-lib/tests/target/`;
-* runs idempotence tests on the files in `./tests/target/`.
+* runs idempotence tests on the files in `rustfmt-core/rustfmt-lib/tests/target/`.
   These files should not be changed by rustfmt;
 * checks that rustfmt's code is not changed by running on itself.
 This ensures that the project bootstraps.

-Creating a test is as easy as creating a new file in `./tests/source/` and an equally named one in `./tests/target/`.
+Creating a test is as easy as creating a new file in `rustfmt-core/rustfmt-lib/tests/source/` and an equally named one in `rustfmt-core/rustfmt-lib/tests/target/`.
 If it is only required that rustfmt leaves a piece of code unformatted, it may suffice to only create a target file.

 Whenever there's a discrepancy between the expected output when running tests, a colourised diff will be printed so that the offending line(s) can quickly be